JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Designer Settings

 JPA Buddy comes with a feature-rich tool window in its default mode.
-However, tool windows may steal too much horizontal space, especially for those who prefer 13-inch laptops.
-In this case, it was recommended to use the [minimalistic mode](https://www.jpa-buddy.com/documentation/minimalistic-mode/).
-Besides it, JPA Buddy also provides settings to fine-tune the appearance of the main visual elements:
+However, tool windows may occupy significant horizontal space for users with smaller screens.
+In such cases, JPA Buddy offers a [minimalistic mode](https://www.jpa-buddy.com/documentation/minimalistic-mode/) as an option.
+Additionally, JPA Buddy provides settings to fine-tune the appearance of the main visual elements:

 ![designer-settings](img/designer-settings.png)